michkele/react-course-2-expensify-app/readme.md

-@ Git commands
+# Git Commands

-git init - Create a new git reo git status - View the changes to your project code git add <FileName> - Add files to staging area git add . - Add all files to staging area git commit -m "Note" - commit changeset with note git log - View Recent commits
+git init - Create a new git repo git status - View the changes to your project code git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits